-3. Describe how the State agency shares new policies, procedures, or other information with the intermediary or other E&T partners.
+Describe how the State agency shares new policies, procedures, or other information with the intermediary or other E&T partners.

-To share changes in SNAP CAN, communication with SNAP CAN Providers is most often conducted via email.
-Emails often detail specifics on any changes including, but not limited to a policy memo, a timeline for changes, and the next steps for the providers.
-If the program or policy change is significant, an Informational Broadcast or Policy Bulletin will be sent, and changes will be discussed in one of the recurring mandatory Quarterly Partner Meetings.
+To share changes in SNAP CAN, communication with providers is most often conducted via email.
+Emails often detail specifics on any changes including, but not limited to, a policy memo, a timeline for changes, and next steps for the providers.
+If the program or policy change is significant, an Informational Broadcast or Policy Bulletin will be sent, and changes will be discussed in one of the recurring, mandatory Quarterly Partner Meetings.

-If a SNAP CAN Provider is experiencing difficulties in understanding the program changes, SNAP CAN staff will conduct 1:1 meetings to assist.
-Before the meeting occurs, the SNAP CAN Provider is asked specific questions related to their issue, in case additional support assistance is needed by another ADES division, ADES staff will attend the meeting to answer questions.
+If a SNAP CAN Provider is experiencing difficulties in understanding the program changes, SNAP CAN staff will conduct one-on-one meetings to assist.
+Before the one-on-one meeting occurs, the SNAP CAN Provider is asked specific questions related to their issue.
+In case additional support assistance is needed by another ADES division, that division's staff will attend the meeting to answer questions.